INNER MELBOURNE CLINICAL PSYCHOLOGY

 How to prepare for your session

-- Wear some makeup to bring out your features, the camera tends to wash people out slightly.
+Wear some makeup to bring out your features, the camera tends to wash people out slightly.
 If you plan to use the images professionally (on your website for example), you could even have your hair and makeup professionally done before your session.
-I can personally recommend Justine O, but you may already know a hair and makeup artist, or you could ask friends for recommendations.
+I can personally recommend Justine O, or Julz from Made You Blush, but you may already know a hair and makeup artist, or you could ask friends for recommendations.

-- Bring a hairbrush.
+Bring a hairbrush.
 I generally advise women to wear their hair down or partly down.
 If you wear it in a ponytail it can look like you have no hair from some angles.
+Also, I generally advise not to try out a completely new hairstyle before your shoot.

-- Make sure you are looking generally 'well-groomed'.
-For example, ladies; pluck your eyebrows and have your roots/hair done, gents; make sure you are freshly shaven (unless you're going for the beardy look).
+Make sure you are looking generally 'well-groomed'.
+For example, ladies; pluck your eyebrows and have your roots done, gents; make sure you are freshly shaven (unless you're going for the beardy look).
+If we are shooting in your home, workspace, or studio, make sure it's looking 'well-groomed' too!

-- If you commonly wear both contacts and glasses, consider wearing contacts.
+If you commonly wear both contacts and glasses, consider wearing contacts.
 This will mean that we don't have to deal with glare on your glasses.
 If you prefer to wear glasses, we will of course work around this.
+If you typically wear transition lenses, you will need to wear a different pair of glasses for the shoot.

-- When choosing your outfit, have a think about the image you are wanting to portray (professional? creative? casual?) and where the headshot will be used (job application?
+When choosing your outfit, have a think about the image you are wanting to portray (professional? creative? casual?) and where the portrait will be used (website?
 Linkedin?
 Facebook?)
 It can be a good idea to bring a few different tops so we have a choice.
 Simple clothes tend to look more timeless.
 Fitted clothing tends to look better as baggy or flowing clothing can make you look bigger than you are.
 Mid-tones tend to photograph better, and it's best to avoid all black or all white (black and white together or with other colours is generally fine though).
-Please don't wear tops with brand names, logos, writing or graphics on them.
-Simple patterns like small polka dots, think stripes, even delicate floral patterns, can look great.

 Know that almost everyone feels awkward in front of the camera.
 The best advice I can give is to try to relax, have a bit of fun and don't worry about whether we're getting good images.
 Leave it to me!